Last modified on:

 Memory foam and gel memory foam are both available.

-Bestway FoamTwo memory foams that are good options for the very top of your DIY mattress.
+Bestway FoamTwo memory foams that are good options for your DIY mattress comfort layer.

 PlushBedsTwo options including cooling gel memory foam.